` The Top 6 most popular Steinway grand pianos

 Whatever your final choice of a Steinway grand, the good news is: it’s a Steinway.
 The legendary quality, craftsmanship, tone, and longevity that has made Steinway famous is in each of their grand piano models.

-Come visit one of our two showrooms in Boston and Newton to begin the pleasant process of trying out these Steinway models yourself.
+Come visit our showroom in Newton to begin the pleasant process of trying out these Steinway models yourself.

 Our experienced piano consultants enjoy learning about your needs and aspirations when it comes to having a piano in your home.
 They can serve as your guide through the interesting process of choosing a Steinway.